-The Plan Sponsor evaluated subsequent events for recognition or disclosure in these financial statements through June 26, 2019, the day these financial statements were available to be issued, and concluded that there were no subsequent events that would require recognition in these financial statements or disclosure in the notes thereto.
+The Plan Sponsor evaluated subsequent events for recognition or disclosure in these financial statements through June 26, 2020, the day these financial statements were available to be issued.
+Except as disclosed below, there were no subsequent events that would require recognition in these financial statements or disclosure in the notes thereto.